-Figure 11.
-Graduation and transfer-out rates of full-time, first-time degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2018 cohort
+Graduation and transfer-out rates of full-time, first-time

+degree/certificate-seeking undergraduate students within 150% of normal time to program completion: 2020 cohort https://nces.ed.gov/ipeds/DFR/2024/ReportPDF.aspx?unitid=171304

 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Only institutions with mission to prepare students to transfer are required to report transfer out.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.